 If you’re the kind of person who browses used bookstores on Sunday mornings and knows the best flea markets to find those barely used coffee table books that look brand new, you’re going to love this next design hack.
 Order a simple shelving unit or bookcase and place it between your bedroom and couch to create two unique spaces.
 The shelves create new storage space that’s especially helpful in small spaces.

 If you’re truly looking to optimize space, we recommend taking a look at built-ins that create a loft bed space above.
 If heights don’t scare you, the lofted space can become a cozy sleeping area for you or your guests.
-The bookshelf will create a little nook below that can easily be transformed into a home office.
+The bookshelf will create a little nook below that can easily be transformed into a home office and will make your apartment feel as though it’s a true one bedroom.
 With a loft, you not only add floor space to your home, you also create a small room that didn’t exist before.

 If you want to keep as much natural light as possible flowing through your apartment, try something that’s a bit more open like this studio apartment in Boston.
 The bookshelf is actually above and creates a natural barrier to prevent you from rolling off your lofted bed.
 We think this is a pretty ingenious interior design hack!